WilliamMurray-research/2026-0002-D/README.md

 ### The First Honest Machine

 I argue that the fundamental challenge facing artificial intelligence is not scaling capability, but engineering "honest" systems whose internal reasoning is transparent, governed, and resilient against "drift" - the silent accumulation of unexamined errors across intermediate states.
-Murray contends that current monolithic AI models operate as inscrutable statistical engines, creating institutional fragility when deployed in high-stakes environments where output justification is essential.
-To solve this, he proposes replacing end-to-end decoding with a governed, dual-chamber architecture that structurally separates generative synthesis from symbolic runtime governance, utilizes a multi-stage proposer–validator pipeline, maintains an auditable, deterministic memory ledger, and employs documentation as an unyielding constitutional substrate.
-Ultimately, Murray concludes that the future of artificial intelligence belongs not to the most powerful models, but to constitutional architectures engineered for verifiable structural integrity and trust.
+I contend that current monolithic AI models operate as inscrutable statistical engines, creating institutional fragility when deployed in high-stakes environments where output justification is essential.
+To solve this, I propose replacing end-to-end decoding with a governed, dual-chamber architecture that structurally separates generative synthesis from symbolic runtime governance, utilises a multi-stage proposer–validator pipeline, maintains an auditable, deterministic memory ledger, and employs documentation as an unyielding constitutional substrate.
+Ultimately, I conclude the future of artificial intelligence belongs not to the most powerful models, but to constitutional architectures engineered for verifiable structural integrity and trust.

 ### The Latency–Accuracy Exchange Principle